-We all want to be as chemical free as possible, but even DIY pest control methods that don’t contain poisons can still be harmful, and when not used properly, will be ineffective in treating the infestation.
+We all want to be as chemical-free as possible, but even DIY pest control methods that don’t contain poisons can still be harmful, and when not used properly, will be ineffective in treating the infestation.

 Diatomaceous earth is a very commonly used substance for ridding homes of bed bugs.
 It is comprised of crushed sea coral.
 It works by breaking the waxy coating down on insects’ exoskeletons, causing them to dry out and die.
-When breathed in by humans and pets, this popular DIY pest control method is also harmful to lungs.
+When breathed in by humans and pets, this popular DIY pest control method is also harmful to the lungs.
 The crushed coral shreds our lung tissue just like the bugs’ exoskeletons.

-Green residual and non-residual methods are chemical free, but just like fogging, these methods require contact to kill and require proper application to work.
+Green residual and non-residual methods are chemical-free, but just like fogging, these methods require contact to kill and require proper application to work.
 These methods are not recommended for infestations.
 It will be impossible to keep pests at bay.